keboola/connection-docs/flows/index.md

 ### Set Up Notifications
 Once your pipeline or workflow is complete, you may not need to manage it actively every day.
 Stay on top of your flow's performance by setting up notifications for errors or long run times.
-From the drop-down list of the project users in the **Notifications** tab, you can select a project user/-s who will receive the notification, or you can enter another email address.
+From the drop-down list of the project users in the **Notifications** tab, you can select (a) project user(s) who will receive the notification, or you can enter another email address.
 However, consider using a group email to keep the whole team informed and responsive to any issues.

 You can set up an email notification for four different situations: